Twisted Alexander Modules of Hyperplane Arrangement Complements: Roots of twisted Alexander polynomials

 \begin{rem}[Twisted Alexander polynomials of the boundary manifold] Let $\cA=\{l_1,\ldots,l_m\}\subset \C^2$ be an essential line arrangement, and let $l_0=\C\P^2\backslash\C^2$ be the line at infinity.
 We consider the projective line arrangement $\cA'=\cA\cup\{l_0\}\subset \C\P^2$.
 The boundary manifold $B$ of the affine arrangement $\cA$ is the boundary of the manifold obtained by gluing balls around the singular points of the arrangement $\cA'$ and tubes around the smooth part of the lines, similar to what we did in the construction of $W^*$.

-We have that the map induced by inclusion $\pi_0(B)\longrightarrow\pi_0(M)$ is an isomorphism, since both spaces are connected, and $\pi_1(B)\longrightarrow \pi_1(M)$ is an epimorphism, since we can find generators of $\pi_1(M)$ (a meridian around each component) inside or $\pi_1(B)$.
+We have that the map induced by inclusion $\pi_0(B)\longrightarrow\pi_0(M)$ is an isomorphism, since both spaces are connected, and $\pi_1(B)\longrightarrow \pi_1(M)$ is an epimorphism, by a Lefschetz type argument.
 Thus, $M$ is obtained from $B$ by adjoining cells of dimension $\geq 2$, which as we have seen in the proof of \cref{dom} is enough to show that